 Welcome to CareerCall!
-In addition to providing various faith-based books through our partnership with BendedBow, we hope this international blog and devotional will provide encouragement to all believers in their primary career and calling to fulfill the great commission within our homes, the church, the marketplace and amidst a watching world.
+In addition to sharing faith-based books, we hope this international blog and devotional will provide encouragement to all believers in their primary career and calling to fulfill the great commission within our homes, the church, the marketplace and amidst a watching world.
 Additional posts provided on Instagram and Twitter: @DaganSharpe

 There was a time my life was filled with blind ambition and grand dreams.
 The problem was they were primarily for myself – more power, more promotion, more possessions, more pleasure.
 The result of this self-absorbed focus was success by some standards, but failure in areas that mattered most.
 For my health was terrible, my family was neglected and my soul was malnourished.
 My realization to this slow fade sent me crashing to my knees seeking God’s help and rescue from myself and blindness to what truly matters.

 As always, God proved faithful and through my surrender to Him, He began restoring what was being lost.
 He also expanded my dreams to reach beyond myself.

 Today, although clearly not perfect, my desire is to pursue God’s dreams and to be poured out for His pursuits over my own.
 My hope is that you will be encouraged through this blog and our books.
 My prayer is that by sharing my testimony, others may gain reassurance that it is never too late with God for new beginnings.
 Dreams are good, but they become great when they reach beyond ourself and ultimately promote God’s agenda over our own – this includes our work, our family, our finances, and all we have been given and seek to do.